 - Clean out any ash already in your kamado

 - Place Kick Ash Basket inside kamado — it should rest flat at the bottom

-- If you use a charcoal chimney starter, light as usual then dump lit charcoal into the KAB.
+- If you use a charcoal chimney starter, light it as usual, then dump lit charcoal into the KAB.
 If you don’t have one yet, check out our guide to the best charcoal chimney starters.

 - If you light your charcoal in the kamado, pour lumps directly into the KAB